ikko/sym/docs/paper/A_Principled_Framework.md

-Miklós Béky, Symbolic Systems Lab

-cat <<'EOF' > docs/scientific_paper/A_Principled_Framework.md
----

 «symbol»: A Principled Framework for Dynamic Symbolic Computation and Knowledge Graph Construction in Python

-Authors: [Your Name/H.A.L.42 Inc. Research Team]
+Authors: [Miklós Béky/Symbolic Systems Lab Researh Team Inc.]
-Affiliation: H.A.L.42 Inc., Knowledge Garden Research Division
+Affiliation: Symbolic Systems Lab Inc., Knowledge Garden Research Division

 Abstract

 The increasing complexity of    modern software systems and the vast, interconnected datasets they manage  necessitate robust and flexible paradigms for symbolic computation and knowledge